crunker99/NMHSS_Analysis/README.md

 ## Hypothesis Test

->*H<sub>0</sub>*: There is no signficant difference between the mean number of services for at-risk groups offered at mental health treatment facilities in California and the rest of the country.
+>*H<sub>0</sub>*: There is no signficant difference between the number of services for at-risk groups offered at mental health treatment facilities in California and the rest of the country.

 >P(# of services at facility in CA < # of services at facility elsewhere) = 0.5

-Alternate hypothesis: The mean number of services offered at mental health treatment facilities in California is significantly less than the rest of the country.
+Alternate hypothesis: The number of services offered at mental health treatment facilities in California is significantly less than the rest of the country.

-|

 ### Outcome
 As the data was not normally distributed, a Mann-Whitney U-statistic to test the validity of the null hypothesis within a confidence interval of 95%.

+Statistic=3620065.5

-**P-value = 0.000000221**
+**P-value = 0.95**

-As the P-value < 0.05, we may **reject** the null hypothesis within the accepted range of type 1 error, using the Mann-Whitney U-test.
+As the P-value < 0.05, we **fail to reject** the null hypothesis within the accepted range of type 1 error, using the Mann-Whitney U-test.

 ## Further Steps